-After 89 years IrishCentral has tracked down a young girl who appeared in a National Geographic photo from 1927 - 16-year-old Bridget Kane moved to the US just months after the photograph was taken.
+After 92 years IrishCentral has tracked down a young girl who appeared in a National Geographic photo from 1927.
+Read her story here:

 In 2016, IrishCentral published a series of photos from a 1927 edition of National Geographic which documented the lives of the people in the then Irish Free State.
 Included among these pictures was a beautiful portrait of three women – three separate generations of one family – stationed at the door of their thatched stone cottage in Co.
 Galway.